snaveerafrizvi/FitBit_Data_Analysis/README.md

 This project was created as part of the final Google Data Analytics Capstone Project.

-Please refer to the Fitbit_DetailedAnalysis_For_Bellabeat.md (or the PDF version with the same name) file for the detailed analysis and report, containing all code , tables and figures (Code related to loading libraries and setting up the SQL connection can be found in the .Rmd file has been excluded from the PDF but can be found in the .RMD file).

-This Project uses R and SQL to explore the Fitness Tracker Data available at Kaggle.
-I have used SQLite but the code can be adapted for BigQuery and MySQL as well
+Please refer to the Fitbit_DetailedAnalysis_For_Bellabeat.md file for

+*  The detailed analysis and report
+*  All code, tables and figures

+A pdf file version as well as the original .Rmd file are also uploaded

  ## Data Source

- The fitbit data is publicly available on Kaggle and can be downloaded from this link: https://www.kaggle.com/datasets/arashnic/fitbit.
+This Project uses explores the Fitness Tracker Data publicly available on Kaggle.

+* Downloaded link for the data: https://www.kaggle.com/datasets/arashnic/fitbit.

 As stated on Kaggle the data was sourced from this link: https://zenodo.org/records/53894#.X9oeh3Uzaao and was collected by:

   * Furberg, Robert